Last Updated: Tuesday, December 03, 2024.

 A QROPS is an international pension scheme for expat UK pension holders who wish to remove their pension from the UK.
 These plans are registered with HMRC and have to follow certain rules.
 They offer potential tax benefits and freedom from the UK pensions regime.

-In 2006 the UK government finally gave in to pressure from the EU and started allowing anyone with a UK pension who planned on moving aboad to take that pension with them.
+In 2006 the UK government finally gave in to pressure from the EU and started allowing anyone with a UK pension who planned on moving abroad to take that pension with them.
 This was known as 'A day' in the pensions world and formed part of a much wider reform of UK retirement rules.
 This is when the acronym QROPS was founded.
 It stands for 'qualifying recognised overseas pension scheme'.
 HMRC then published a list of companies and trustees who had declared themselves providers of QROPS pensions.
 This new type of pension could benefit those living in Spain.
 Although not 'approved' by HMRC as such these entities had to comply with certain rules set out in order to remain listed.
 Rules which broadly followed the UK pension regime.
 These rules have been tightened and refined over the years since 2006 resulting in a considerably reduced amount of providers as well as many jurisdictions (such as Australia and New Zealand) becoming largely inappropriate.
-Malta (EU) is now the main country where QROPS providers and trustees are located.
-It should be noted that the 'Q' is sometimes dropped by government and insitutions and referred to as ROPS but they are one and the same.
+Malta (EU) and Gibraltar are now the main countries where QROPS providers and trustees are located.
+It should be noted that the 'Q' is sometimes dropped by government and institutions and referred to as ROPS but they are one and the same.

 So why not Spain itself?
 Simply put, there are no institutions in Spain set up to receive and administer UK pension transfers.
-Although there were some banks such as Santander previously on the

 a) Malta has a strongly regulated and advanced financial services sector with all the main QROPS providers operating from there.